Hello, I’m Kristen, a recent Ph.D. graduate and Rodney Fellow in Information Science at the University of North Carolina

-I am conducting my dissertation research on the information exchange experiences of Black emerging & young adults (18-25) related to their mental well-being regarding sexual violence they have experienced.
+I conducted my dissertation research on the information exchange experiences of Black young adults (18-39) related to their mental well-being regarding sexual violence they have experienced.
 This study utilized an innovative approach (the use of written-only focus groups to preserve anonymity and privacy) to participatory design to envision what this population needs from a space created to support their mental health.